luozongbao/myapis/api/username-generator/README.md

 # Username Generator API & Web Interface

 A powerful and customizable username generator with multiple themes, configurable options, and both REST API and responsive web interface.
-Generate unique usernames for gaming, professional, social media, and other use cases.
+Generate unique usernames for gaming, professional, creative, and general purposes.

 ## 🚀 Features